Skip to content

 kubectl get svc kite -n kite-system

+Kite's log and web terminal features require websocket support.
 Some Ingress controllers may require additional configuration to handle websockets correctly.

 yaml